Monkey's fist: Tying

 The three coils of cordage in a monkey's fist form in effect a set of Borromean rings in three dimensions.
 This is most obvious when tied flat.
 The rings should then be started near center, coiled from outside inwards, in all three set of rings, and the third set finished by letting the end exit through the triangular hole at the center.
 Subsequent tightening should let the outside edges curl to form an opposing triangular hole around the main part.
 This is suitable if a ring formed object is to be contained in the central cavity around the main part.
 If the object has no hole, it might be desirable to have the ends exit the knot at or near the central triangular hole.

 Other applications

 A monkey's fist can be used on two ends of a tow lines of one side a fish net which is then thrown from one trawler to another, allowing the net to be cast and set between two boats so the trawl can be used between the two, in pair trawling where the tow or catch is negotiated between both parties.
 This makes it easier to catch fish given the greater surface area between both boats to turn around and catch missed fish from the sea much more quickly.
 Once all fish have been hauled up from the sea, tow lines of the fish net is returned by way of thrown both monkey's fists back to the host trawler.
 Alternatively, a monkey fist can be used as a weight of a heaving line thrown to over to an opposing ship to bring two ships together.

-Monkey's fists are commonly used as a convenient and unobtrusive method of storing and transporting precious gemstones.

-A throwing monkey's fist can be created by tying around a heavy material such as iron ball, or stone.
-A floating monkey's fist can be created by tying around a buoyant material such as cork, styrofoam, air filled ring or ball.

-It is also the most common knot used in a pair for cufflinks where it is considered a "silk knot."

-Monkey fists have become popular as main deployment handles for sport parachute systems.

-Monkey fists are often used in modern begleri as they are gentler on the knuckles than metal beads.

-Monkey fists are often used in shibari and bondage, tied partway down the rope to be used as a gag.